MarianaJMtz/CENACE_Prices_Analysis/README.md

 3. Two separate analysis were conducted to analyze the retrieved data to answer the key questions.
 Both of them use the *Pandas*, *Matplotlib* and *Numpy* libraries to manipulate, analyze and visualize data.
 ​
     * **Analysis_MJM.ipynb** analyzes the congestion, energy and loss components of the grand energy price and plots the data along the year in order to find geographic or temporal trends.
     * **MReyes_A1.ipynb** analyzes the frequencies of the MTR-MDA price different being positive or negative along the year.
 A positive price difference implies a profit for the company selling energy whereas a negative price difference implies a loss.
-The maximum and minimum daily prices for each zone are also computed in order to look for observalbe patterns along the year.
+The maximum and minimum daily prices for each zone are also computed in order to look for observable patterns along the year.